dpc-sdp/ripple/README.md

 - A reusable component library based upon an atomic design system.
 - Modules for the universal rendering framework [_Nuxt_](https://nuxtjs.org) to create websites using a [_Tide_](https://github.com/dpc-sdp/tide) Drupal backend.
 - Helper utilities to run UI tests on Ripple sites.
+- A tool to scaffold new Nuxt projects using ripple and tide

 ### Built With